selbs/speedy_iqa/README.md

 pip install git+https://github.com/selbs/speedy_iqa
 ```

-It is recommended to install the package in a Python 3.10 virtual environment as it was this
+It is recommended to install the package in a Python 3.10 virtual environment as this
-version of python used in development.
+version of python was used in development.
 However, other versions of Python 3 should still work.

 You can also clone the package from GitHub and install it manually: